marcoagpinto/aoo-mozilla-en-dict/CONTRIBUTING.md

 To check words that may have been incorrectly removed from specific **-ise** or **-ize** variants, consult the complete wordlists for both forms in the respective **ise+ize** folder in this GitHub repository.
 This ensures that the complete set of entries for both variants is reviewed.

+The `en_US`, `en_CA`, and `en_AU` dictionaries are generated from `en_GB` using Proofing Tool GUI.
+The conversion applies hundreds of spelling patterns, transformation rules, locale-specific additions, removals, and exceptions.

+Because the generated dictionaries may change substantially during this process, contributors should compare the expanded wordlists using a diff tool to identify exactly which entries were added, removed, or modified between versions.

+When reporting a conversion problem, please indicate:

+* the source word in `en_GB`;
+* the expected form in `en_US`, `en_CA`, or `en_AU`;
+* the form actually generated;
+* the dictionary versions or wordlists compared.

 Significant improvements have been made to the `.AFF` file, particularly to address problems with U.S. English verb forms ending in **r**, such as:

 ```text